Ulmus pumila 'Poort Bulten': Cultivation

 'Poort Bulten' is not known to have been introduced to North America or Australasia.

 Putative specimens

-A young Siberian elm with rough bark and leaves smaller than those of 'Pinnato-ramosa', that remain light green all summer, stands near the entrance to Rocheid Path at the northern end of Arboretum Avenue, Edinburgh (2018).
-Though planted c.1980, the tree does not yet produce fruit (2021).
+A Siberian elm with rough bark and leaves smaller than those of 'Pinnato-ramosa', that remain light green all summer, matching those of 'Poort Bulten', stands near the entrance to Rocheid Path at the northern end of Arboretum Avenue, Edinburgh (2025).
+Though planted c.1980, the tree does not yet produce fruit.

+Notable trees

+The original still stands (2024).
+When planted in 1912 it stood among other elms at the back of the park, but following a change of main entrance, it now stands at the front.